-The 50th Chicago International Film Festival will take place October 9-23, 2014 and continues its tradition of leading audiences to discover great cinema.
-As the premiere film and cultural event of the Midwest, the Festival unites film lovers and filmmakers from around the world for two weeks in October with the belief that movies can involve an audience by challenging, entertaining, and inspiring them.
-In order to produce such an event, the Festival annually hires a group of dedicated individuals to work both in the offices of Cinema/Chicago and in off-site locations during the months of August through October.
+The 50th Chicago International Film Festival will take place October 9-23, 2014.
+The Festival unites film lovers and filmmakers from around the world with the belief that movies can involve an audience by challenging, entertaining, and inspiring them.
+In order to produce such an event, the Festival annually hires a group of dedicated individuals to work both at the Festival office and at off-site venues during the months of August through October.

-The Marketing Coordinator will oversee all aspects of the marketing operation including development and implementation of marketing strategy and plan, media sponsorship fulfillment, materials production, and promotions.
+The Marketing Manager will oversee all aspects of the marketing operation including development and implementation of marketing strategy and plan, media sponsorship fulfillment, materials production, and promotions.
 Direct the coordination of all marketing, advertising and promotional activities with an emphasis on sales-based marketing targets.
-The Marketing Coordinator will work closely with the Publicity team to ensure audience development and event awareness.
-Must have 5+ years of non-profit or arts marketing experience, strong knowledge of Microsoft Office, Photoshop, Social Media and familiarity with Chicago.
+The Marketing Manager will work closely with the Publicity team to ensure audience development and event awareness.
+Must have 2-3 years of non-profit or arts marketing experience, strong knowledge of Microsoft Office, Photoshop, Social Media and familiarity with Chicago.